fkohlgrueber/pattern-matching/clippy_rfc.md

 ```

 The `pattern!` macro call expands to a function `my_pattern` that expects a syntax tree expression as its argument and returns an `Option` that indicates whether the pattern matched.

+> Note: The result type is explained in more detail in [a later section](#result-type).
+For now, it's enough to know that the result is `Some` if the pattern matched and `None` otherwise.

 ## Pattern syntax